Is BodyMetrix accurate?

-If you've landed on this page, you may already have an idea of what BodyMetrix is or what it can do.
-If not then I'll explain - BodyMetrix is a device that uses ultrasound to track changes to muscle and fat.
+If you’ve landed on this page, you have an idea of what BodyMetrix is or what it can do.
+If not then I’ll explain how it uses ultrasound to track changes in muscle and fat.

-This information allows you to see millimeter changes to muscle and fat over time.
+This information allows you to see millimetre changes to muscle and fat over time.

-Reductions in the fat thickness throughout indicates a reduction in body fat percentage.
+Reductions in the fat thickness throughout indicate a reduction in body fat percentage.
 It is also useful to be able to see that you are not losing muscle when you lose that fat.
 No other portable device can show this.
-Devices like BodyStat and Tanita show fat free mass but that's not the same as a true muscle measurement.
+Devices like BodyStat and Tanita show the fat free mass, but that’s not the same as an actual muscle measurement.

 We have seen a growing trend of those who work in rehab want to have the ability track muscle recovery with patients.
 You can take BodyMetrix anywhere as it plugs into a tablet via USB.
 Muscle recovery measurements are also non- invasive and quick.

 Is Bodymetrix accurate?
 Ask some of these users…